President and Chief Executive Officer

 Curtis is a results-oriented executive with more than 25 years of senior leadership experience in the federal government contracting industry.
 A hands-on leader who sets the highest standards of performance and ethics for himself and his management team, Curtis is best known for his strategic planning, business development and management skills.
 He is a proven, visionary leader who builds strong leadership teams and motivates employees to deliver exceptional results.

 Curtis holds a bachelor’s degree in civil engineering from the Virginia Military Institute.
 He was named a 2011 Federal 100 Award winner by Federal Computer Week in recognition of his leadership in the federal government IT industry and his efforts in affecting change, progress and efficiency in determining how the federal government acquires, develops and manages IT.
-In 2015 and 2016, he was selected to the GovCon Wash100, a premier group of the most influential leaders in the GovCon sector who are recognized for their push to drive vision, innovation and achievement for American citizens.
+From 2015 through 2019, he was selected to the Wash100, a premier group of the most influential leaders in the GovCon sector who are recognized for their push to drive vision, innovation and achievement for American citizens.
 Curtis was named Executive Leader of the Year at the Northern Virginia Chamber of Commerce 2016 Outstanding Corporate Citizenship Awards for raising more than $2.1 million, the largest fundraising total in the history of the D.C.
 Heart Walk.